 If you suspect that your pool is losing an above-average amount of water, check all plumbing and equipment for leaks, inspect the backwash line for the water bypassing valve, and inspect the interior of the pool for cracks.

-You should also contact our service department to schedule a service call to check for visual leaks on equipment.
+You should also contact our service department to schedule a service call to check for visual leaks on equipment as part of our leak detection services.
 Alternatively, you can contact the structural warranty department for non-visual leaks to discuss possible scenarios.

 Most swimming pools include a freeze protection mechanism that activates when the temperature reaches the near-freezing temperature of 32°F. Your freeze guard keeps your pool running to help prevent damage to your pool and/or equipment.
 If the freeze guard does not activate and/or you lose power, then please see the FAQ on power outages in freezing weather.